KihaJeong1994/rust-tutorial/README.md

 - debug : fast build but slow run
 - release : slow build but fast run

+cargo doc --open : build documentation provided by all dependencies locally and open it in your browser

+crate : a collection of Rust source code files
+- binary crate : executable
+- library crate : not executable. intended to be used in other programs

+[Crates.io](https://crates.io/) : registry of Rust dependency

 ```bash
 # create new project
 cargo new hello_cargo